CootCraig/nanoc_blog/blog/content/posts/2016-12-02-life-journey-bible.md

 Another resource is the book "Hearing God in Conversation" by Samuel C. Williamson.
 This contains help and affirmation in this endeavor.

-Your friend in the way of Jesus,
+Sincerely,
-Craig Anderson
+Craig Anderson - craig@coot.net

 <!--
 html boilerplate